Eleven Silent Men

 Eleven Silent Men (Одиннадцать молчаливых мужчин) is a 2022 Russian sports drama film directed by Alexey Pimanov's company Pimanov and partners.

-The film is the story of the legendary trip of Soviet football players "FC Dynamo Moscow" who came to Great Britain in November 1945 to play in famous English football clubs.
-It was with this epithet that British journalists dubbed Soviet athletes in the press (ru).
+The film is the story of the legendary trip of Soviet football players "FC Dynamo Moscow" who came to Great Britain in November 1945 to play famous English football clubs.
+It was with this epithet that British journalists dubbed Soviet athletes in the press.
 The film stars Makar Zaporozhsky, Pavel Trubiner, Roman Kurtsyn, Andrey Chernyshov, Evgeniya Lapova, Alyona Kolomina, and Dmitry Belotzerkovsky joining the cast.

 Eleven Silent Men is scheduled to be theatrically released on February 17, 2022, by Central Partnership.

 Plot

-November 1945.
-Football Club Dynamo Moscow players fly to London to play a series of matches with hitherto undefeated British teams, including "Chelsea", "Arsenal", and "Rangers".
-A charming English correspondent decides to create a sensation by falling in love with the best Russian player, and chooses the prettiest "victim" among the Soviet athletes.
-Local unscrupulous bookmakers also intend to profit from the tour, within the framework of which the games will be visited by hundreds of thousands of fans...
-But the "eleven silent men", as the British dubbed the local football players, will present many surprises to everyone!
+In November 1945, players from Football Club Dynamo Moscow travel to London to play a series of matches against British teams, including Chelsea, Arsenal, and Rangers.
+During the tour, an English correspondent becomes romantically interested in one of the Soviet players.
+Local bookmakers also become involved in the matches, seeking to profit from the tour.
+The Dynamo Moscow team attracts significant public attention during its visit to Britain.

-An incredible story based on real events, full of romance, good humor, spy adventures and football passions.
-Our football players not only did not lose a single match, but also won the hearts of the English public, completely turning the idea of a Russian person and a Soviet country upside down.
+A story based on real events, consisting of romance, humor, spy adventures and sports.
+The football players not only did not lose a single match, but also won the hearts of the English public, repudiating the idea of a Soviet country.
 "Dynamo" became a symbol of the new world, born on the ruins of the Second World War.